AdobeDocs/experience-manager-screens.en/help/user-guide/implementing-windows-player.md

 >[!NOTE]
 >
->In some windows environments, the PowerShell scripts maybe restricted by policy (especially unsigned scripts).
+>In some Windows environments, the PowerShell scripts maybe restricted by policy (especially unsigned scripts).
 To run your script, temporarily disable and reenable this restriction to run the script.
 Open a PowerShell window and use these commands.
 >
->*`set-executionpolicy unrestricted`* - to temporarily remove restrictions.
+>*`set-executionpolicy unrestricted`* - to remove restrictions temporarily.
 >
 >*`set-executionpolicy restricted`* - to re-enable restriction after running the script.